-At the end of each session, your child’s speech-language pathologist (SLP) recommends take-home activities for you to complete before your next session.
+At the end of each session, your child’s speech-language pathologist (SLP) recommends therapy homework for you to complete before your next session.
 You’re probably thinking, “Sure, let me get right on that after I prepare multiple meals for my entire family, bathe the children, get the children ready for bed, tackle household chores, prepare for the next day, have limited ‘me’ time, and then hit repeat for tomorrow.”
+We get it!

 Life is busy!
 That’s why it’s so important to find functional – and fun! – ways to elicit speech and language in your home.
 Board games target speech, language, and social skills while also offering a fun time for family bonding.
-Here’s a quick guide of how to use a few of my favorite games:
+But therapy homework doesn’t always have to be “work” – it can be seamlessly incorporated into fun activities your family enjoys.
+Here’s a quick guide of how to combine a few of our favorite family games with therapy homework:

 Guess Who is a classic game of questions.
 Each player chooses a character card for their opponent to guess.
 Each player takes turns asking questions regarding physical features of their opponent’s character card (example: “Is your person a boy or a girl?”).
 All questions must be answered as “yes” or “no.” The player who guesses their opponent’s character card first wins!